 All Sixth Form students are expected to utilise the designated Sixth Form study area.
-We recognise that by Year 13, students have a well-developed understanding of their study needs and so we allow them to go home Period 5 if they are fully up to date with their work, have completed the Baccalaureate and have a fully signed Study Pass.
+We recognise that by Year 13 students have a well-developed understanding of their study needs and allow them to go home Period 5 if they are fully up to date with their work, Priory Awardand have no issues for concern in any subject areas.
 This is a privilege available to Year 13 only.